-The holiday season is a time of celebration, friends, family, and fun for most Australians.
-But for many, it’s also a time of year when they feel isolated and alone.
+The holiday season is a time of celebration, friends, family, and fun for most Australians, but for many it’s also a time of year when they feel isolated and alone.
 This year’s festivities are more fraught than ever with the ongoing impact of COVID-19 and social distancing restrictions.
 New research suggests that the pandemic has worsened the state of loneliness in Australia, with one in two Australians reporting they feel lonelier since COVID-19 began.

 Loneliness was already a growing global concern.
 Prior to COVID-19, one in four Australians reported feeling lonely.
-Men tend to report higher levels of loneliness than women, with 39% of men living alone experiencing loneliness.
-One in three men believe that there is no-one to help them out if in they’re in need.
+Men tend to report higher levels of loneliness than women, with 39% of men living alone experiencing loneliness and one in three men believe that there is no-one to help them out if in they’re in need.
 Half of the Australian male population think that they have many acquaintances but not as many real friends as they would like and 37% of men are not satisfied with the quality of their relationships.

 The truth about feeling lonely